philipdarke/reproducible-actuarial-work/docs/exercise7.md

 You can see that the "Correct business lines are included" test has failed.

-Recall that this test checks that there are 6 sets of cashflows in the analysis.
-This should now be 4.
+Recall that this test checks that there are six sets of cashflows in the analysis.
+Now that two business lines have been removed, the test should check that there are four sets of cashflows.

 To correct this, go to `test.R` and change line 10 to `expect_equal(ncol(cashflows_to_use), 4)`.
-All tests will now pass.
+All tests should now pass and you can finalise the report.

 ## Finalise the report